Relationships: We Learned It From Our Parents

 A second user added, “Respecting each other matters more than who you vote for or what you believe in. “

-Domestic violence
+Domestic Violence

-A second Redditor replied, “I learned that if you give your body to every single man you can, desperately trying to earn just a smidgen of some kind of love, you’ll end up with multiple children, a lot of black eyes, and a hefty drug addiction to numb the pain.”
+A second reader replied, “I learned that if you give your body to every single man you can, desperately trying to earn just a smidgen of some kind of love, you’ll end up with multiple children, a lot of black eyes, and a hefty drug addiction to numb the pain.”

-Family dynamics
+Family Dynamics

 A funny comment was, “Don’t live with their parents.
 It’s never a good idea to live with the parents.”